opengauss-mirror/docs/content/en/docs/Developerguide/system-information-functions.md

 -   has\_database\_privilege\(database, privilege\)

-    Description: Queries whether the current user has permission to access a database.
+    Description: Specifies whether the current user has permission to access a database.
 For details about the valid parameter types, see  [Table 5](#en-us_topic_0283136950_table111152337017).

     Return type: Boolean